-This collection of case studies is made within the project We make transition!
+This collection of case studies from six Baltic Sea Region countries is made within the project We make transition!
 (2023-2025).
-The project engages local authorities, civil society actors and business in cocreative processes to enhance cooperation for eco-social sustainability.
-One of the core aims is to improve understanding of the role and added value of active civil society for sustainability.
+The project engages local authorities, civil society actors and business in co-creative transition arena processes to promote cooperation for ecological and social sustainability.
+One of the core aims is to improve understanding of the role and added value of active civil society in enhancing sustainability.

-The following case studies provide an outlook on the various roles and power of civil society initiatives in different Baltic Sea region countries.
+This publication gathers examples and provides an outlook on the various roles and power of civil society initiatives in the Baltic Sea region.
 All case studies reveal the fundamental value of active civil society for social innovations and sustainability.
 At the same time, the case studies show how crucial the pioneering role of civil society in enhancing sustainability in sectors like circular economy, sustainable food and biodiversity can be.
-They are about the power of creative people that can make real transition by enabling the way to others - fostering the alternative, sustainable ways of doing things.
+This publication is about the power of creative people that make transition and foster the alternative, sustainable ways of doing things.

-All case studies are widely respected examples of the amazing power of people who act according to their values and persistently strive for good communication and cooperation with the public sector and other stakeholders.
+These case studies are examples of the power of people who act according to their values and persistently strive for good communication and cooperation with the public sector and other stakeholders.
 This requires openness, listening skills and active role of the public authorities as well.
 Some cases have turned into business or projects from which people can make their living.
+We hope this publication provides you plenty of learning and inspiration!